nuxeo-cps/products--CPSTypeMaker/README.txt

 It is developed by Nuxeo for CGEY.

 CPSTypeMaker requires CPSSchemas, CPSDocuments and Localizer.
-It uses CPSInstaller for installation, so that it recommended.
+It uses GenericSetup for installation, so that it recommended.

 Please chek doc/HOWTO.txt for a quick overview